 At first, I used to think that better gear was more important than acoustic treatment when in fact it’s the other way around.

-Acoustic treatment will make or break your recording simply because all the ambient sound will be picked up by the microphones, which isn’t even close to ideal.
+Acoustic treatment will make or break your recordings simply because all the ambient sound will be picked up by the microphones, and this won’t sound as professional.